jyates/jyates.github.com/_posts/2011-11-17-intro-to-culvert.md

 And that is really all there is to using Culvert!

-I'm continuing the Culvert series with a more in-depth look at the underlying architecture.
-We'll be examining some of core components and how all the pieces fit together.
+I'm thinking about continuing the Culvert series with a more in-depth look at the underlying architecture - really examining some of core components and how all the pieces fit together.
+In the mean time, if you are interested in learning about how it works under the hood, you can see the original talk from [Hadoop Summit 2011] (http://www.slideshare.net/jesse_yates/culvert-a-robust-framework-for-secondary-indexing-of-structured-and-unstructured-data)

 The code is available on [gituhub] (www.github.com/booz-allen-hamilton/culvert).
 Feel free to check it out, provide feedback, and if you are feeling really generous, contribute some code :)